Echeveria desmetiana 'Variegata'

 Echeveria peacockii 'Variegata', Echeveria subsessilis 'Variegata', Echeveria subsessilis f. variegata

-Echeveria desmetiana 'Variegata' also known as Echeveria peacockii 'Variegata' or Echeveria subsessilis 'Variegata' is a fast-growing succulent plant with rosettes up to 4.4 inches (11 cm) in diameter.
-The variegated leaves are silver-blue, edged creamy-yellow and reddish on the margins.
+Echeveria desmetiana 'Variegata', also known as Echeveria peacockii 'Variegata' or Echeveria subsessilis 'Variegata', is a fast-growing succulent that forms attractive rosettes of silver-blue leaves edged creamy-yellow and reddish on the margins.
+The rosettes grow up to 4.4 inches (11 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).